compsci-adl/cms/README.md

 ```

 ## User
-The root user is seeded into database upon first load with the credentials:
+The root user is seeded into database upon first load the credentials can be changed in the `.env`:
 ```
-email: 'dev@csclub.org.au'
+ROOT_EMAIL=
-password: 'test'
+ROOT_PASS=
 ```
 This user has admin permissions to create more users and give further permissions.